“Poets are the unacknowledged legislators of the world”

 Featuring original letters written by

-The Disability Collective, Brendan Van Nijenhuis, Rhiannon Rosalind, Robin Mazumder, Johanna Mizgala, Julie Pellissier-Lush, Kiki Benzon….and YOU.
+The Disability Collective, Brendan Van Niejenhuis, Rhiannon Rosalind, Robin Mazumder, Johanna Mizgala, Julie Pellissier-Lush, Kiki Benzon….and YOU.
 Contribute a letter.

 Credits